chensongpoixs/chensongpoixs.github.io/_includes/plan/en.md

 ### 二, Plans for 2020

-1. Finish the algorithm in the book of artificial intelligence
+1. Finish the algorithm in the book of《artificial intelligence》
 2. MySQL database source code learning